 What courses do I have to take?

-The CASE program also exposes the undergraduate to different afterschool models and contextualizes the current programs in the evolving social, economic and political influences on the field.
+The CASE program also exposes undergraduate students to different afterschool models and contextualizes the current programs in the evolving social, economic and political influences on the field.
 Certain courses also include the opportunity to engage in fieldwork.
 Click here to learn more about the fieldwork experience.

 CASE Certificate Requirements Completed?
 Submit your application to receive your CASE certificate here.